Fire and rescue services

 Winter snowstorms occur in the Troodos Mountains.
 These storms can block roads or create poor driving conditions.

 Cyprus has forest and grass fires during the long dry season from May until October.
-Fires are most common in the heavily forested and mountainous regions.
+Fires are most common in heavily forested and mountainous regions and can start with little warning and travel quickly.

 Get comprehensive travel insurance before you leave.